 Finding absolute values in Sheets is as easy as using one of three methods: the ABS function, the SUMPRODUCT function, or converting negative numbers to positives.

 Take a look at how to use these three methods below.

 ABS is a function in Google Sheets that returns the absolute value of a number.

 You can always just manually convert negative numbers to positive ones, and that would work fine if you were just trying to get an absolute value for one or two cells.
 However, imagine having a large spreadsheet with a table column that included 350 negative numbers.

-Then you would need to manually edit 350 cells in the table, which might take a while!
-Luckily, Google Sheets includes an ABS function so that you can quickly get absolute values for minus numbers without editing their cells.
+Luckily, Google Sheets includes an ABS function so that you can quickly get absolute values for negative numbers without editing their cells.
 It’s a basic function that you can enter with this syntax:

 =ABS(value).
 The ABS value can either be a cell reference or a number.

 For some examples, open a blank spreadsheet in Google Sheets.
 Then enter the values ‘-454,’ ‘-250,’ and -‘350‘ in the cells A2:A4 as shown in the snapshot directly below.
 Now you can convert that dummy data to absolute values.

 =ABS(A2) in the fx bar, and B2 will return the absolute value 454 when you press Enter.

 Copy the function into the other cells with the fill handle.
 Select B2, left-click the cell’s bottom right corner, and drag the cursor over B3 and B4.
 Then, release the left mouse button to copy the ABS function into those cells as shown in the screenshot below.